The Ultimate Guide On How to Rebuild Good Bacteria in the Gut

 - Take exercise regularly.

-- Reduce the presence of nasty chemicals in the home (cleaning products, pesticides, cosmetic products) and switch to natural alternatives.
+- Reduce nasty chemicals in the home (cleaning products, pesticides, cosmetic products) and switch to natural alternatives.

 Does Fasting Improve Gut Health?

-When looking at how to rebuild gut bacteria, intermittent fasting is a great option.
+Intermittent fasting is a great option when looking at rebuilding gut bacteria.
 Fasting increases the variety and diversity of your gut flora and reduces or eliminates leaky gut syndrome.

 Which Foods Heal the Gut?

 The best foods to eat for gut health are fermented or containing probiotics.
-Live yogurt is a great source of probiotics.
-Kefir, miso, sauerkraut, kimchi, kombucha, and sourdough are all fabulous fermented options.
-Additionally, olive oil, almonds, bananas, garlic, ginger, and peas are great foods for restoring gut health.
+Live yogurt is an excellent source of probiotics.
+These fabulous fermented options include Kefir, miso, sauerkraut, kimchi, kombucha, and sourdough.
+Olive oil, almonds, bananas, garlic, ginger, and peas are great foods for restoring gut health.

-In general, fruits, nuts, legumes, and vegetables are always going to be beneficial when looking at how to replace gut bacteria through diet changes.
+In general, fruits, nuts, legumes, and vegetables will always be beneficial for replacing gut bacteria through diet changes.